wilgaboury/gui-quiz-program/README.md

 # gui-quiz-program
-A gui program for taking quizes written in a certain xml format.
+A gui program for taking quizes written in my own xml quiz format and the rendering it for the user to take.